 - a.
 Record drawings shall have a cover sheet with a vicinity map showing the project location.
-If the project was developed in phases, all phase lines shall be clearly indicated. - b.
-Record drawings shall show street names, right-of-way limits and easements, pipe material, pipe diameter, slope, manhole rim elevations, and invert elevations. - c.
+If the project was developed in phases, the phasing of all lines shall be clearly indicated. - b.
+Record drawings shall accurately show and name all installed infrastructure with the same level of design detail as in the approved construction drawings for both plan and profile views, with location and attributes, including street names, right-of-way limits and easements, pipe material, pipe diameter, slope, manhole rim and invert elevations, backflows, grease interceptors/traps/oil sand separators, and service line location and materials (public and private). - c.
 Record drawings shall include a seal, signature, and statement by the Project Engineer attesting to the accuracy of the drawings. - d.
-Record drawings shall have all bends, fittings, valves, and appurtenances tied to two fixed objects. - H. SUBMIT ELECTRONIC FILES TO OWASA
+Record drawings shall include and label all bends, fittings, valves, and appurtenances.

+H. SUBMIT AS-BUILT SURVEY FILE TO OWASA

 Electronic files of all drawings shall be submitted to OWASA.
-These files shall be delivered on a diskette or a CD and shall be in an AutoCAD format suitable to OWASA with a .dwg extension.
+These files shall be in an AutoCAD format suitable to OWASA with a .dwg extension.